 Discovery does not apply to Italian judicial proceedings, and each party to the proceedings is free to file (or not to file) with the court the documents and evidence that it deems necessary to support its allegations.
-However, each party is able to request the court to order the other party or a third party to exhibit a certain document if relevant requirements are met (eg, the exact identification of the relevant document, the indication of the reasons why exhibition is sought and the relevance of the - alleged - content of the document to the case).
+However, pursuant to article 210 ICCP, each party is able to request the court to order the other party or a third party to exhibit a certain document if relevant requirements are met (eg, the exact identification of the relevant document, the indication of the reasons why exhibition is sought and the relevance of the - alleged - content of the document to the case).
 The party against which exhibition is sought may object, inter alia, that the exhibition of the document would be prejudicial to itself or a third party (eg, in the case of a confidential document).

-The Italian civil procedural system provides for a simplified trial governed by articles 702-bis et seq.
-ICCP.
+The Italian civil procedural system provides for a simplified trial governed by articles 702-bis et seq ICCP.
 Such simplified procedure can be used when collection of evidence is presumed to be easy.
-If the complexity of the matter requires a more articulated examination, the court can order that the case be decided through ordinary proceedings.
-This kind of proceeding cannot be used when the dispute, pursuant In any case, given the complexity of post-M&A litigation, it is highly unlikely that even residual claims (ie, those not falling under the cases reported above) will be initiated or decided through summary proceedings.
+If the complexity of the matter requires a more articulated examination, the court can order the case to be decided through ordinary proceedings.
+This kind of proceeding cannot be used when the dispute, pursuant to article 50-bis ICCP, has to be decided by a panel of three judges.
+A panel of three judges is required, for instance, where specialised court divisions have jurisdiction over the matter (eg, court divisions having jurisdiction over a wide number of disputes possibly involving corporations, including without limitation liability claims against directors and officers, and disputes relating to any transfer of participation interests) or in the case of proceedings for challenges of resolutions of a shareholders' meeting or of the board.

+In any case, given the complexity of post-M&A litigation, it is highly unlikely that even residual claims (ie, those not falling under the cases reported above) will be initiated or decided through summary proceedings.